jumphone/www/courses/c01/s01/index.md

 ---

-### Slide 111: Welcome to the Final Segment
+### Slide 111: Final Segment
 **Content:**
-Hello, everyone!
 Welcome to the final segment of today’s lesson in Programming 1.
 We’ve covered a lot of ground so far, and now, we’re going to wrap up today’s class with a summary and Q&A session.

 ---